William D. Shepard, Ph.D.

 Gay and lesbian issues.
 Most empirical research, even from studies done within the last decade, continues to show a higher occurrence of mental and behavioral health problems among gay men and lesbian women than in the general population.
 In decades past, researchers used to believe this was because of something to do with sexual orientation itself.
 Nowadays, we know better: being gay or lesbian in itself isn’t a problem…it’s being gay or lesbian in a culture of prejudice, discrimination, harassment, abuse, social exclusion, and possible family rejection that causes significantly higher rates of mental and behavioral health problems in general, and substance abuse in particular.
 Being HIV+ can create a unique set of problems with experiencing prejudice and feeling social isolation—even within the gay community.
 Regardless of someone’s HIV status, there are additional problems with encountering lack of training or understanding about gay and lesbian issues among some mental or behavioral health providers, as well as the overall burden of stigma and bias that often goes with having a mental or behavioral health problem in the first place.
 But whatever issues and concerns you bring to psychotherapy, you’ll find our practice to be a safe, supportive, understanding and helpful environment.

 Substance Abuse.
 One thing we know for certain…Americans abuse all kinds of drugs.
-In 2022—the last year for which we have a fully-analyzed data set—70.3 million (or about 25%) of Americans aged 12 and over reported abusing one or more drugs during the past year (“abuse” is defined as using any illegal drug, or abusively misusing any legal drug).
-Looking at lifetime use of drugs----in this case illegal drugs only----a whopping 143.1 million Americans aged 12 and over reported having used one or more illegal drugs.
+In 2023—the last year for which we have a fully-analyzed data set—70.5 million (or about 25%) of Americans aged 12 and over reported abusing one or more drugs during the past year (“abuse” is defined as using any illegal drug, or abusively misusing any legal drug).
+Looking at lifetime use of drugs----in this case illegal drugs only----a whopping 145 million (or 51%) of Americans aged 12 and over reported having used one or more illegal drugs.
 This second number is even more astounding because lifetime abusive misuse of legal drugs wasn’t even counted; it was believed there’d be so much underreporting of this type of abuse that the resulting data set would be useless.
 Misuse and abuse of many drugs---alcohol in particular---increased significantly as a result of the COVID-19 pandemic, and has not returned to pre-pandemic (i.e., 2019) levels.

 Process addictions.
 Substance abuse involves chemicals, either natural or synthesized, that affect the brain, alter behavior, and may produce both physical addiction and psychological dependence.
 A process addiction, on the other hand, involves: obsessive thinking about a behavior that can result in significant negative consequences; strong psychological dependence on the behavior; the possibility of a perceived physical addiction to the behavior; and, a strong, compulsive drive to engage in the same behavior repeatedly and excessively.
 These compulsive and excessive drives and behaviors commonly involve things like sex, gambling, eating, pornography, spending money, or even romantic relationships.
 Often, substance abuse and process addictions go hand-in-hand.
 But many of the techniques that help with substance abuse can help with process addictions as well.